-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (ASC Topic 842).
 The new standard requires the recognition of assets and liabilities arising from lease transactions on the balance sheet and the disclosure of key information about leasing arrangements.
 Accordingly, a lessee will recognize a lease asset for its right to use the underlying asset and a lease liability for the corresponding lease obligation.
 Both the asset and liability will initially be measured at the present value of the future minimum lease payments over the lease term.
 Subsequent measurement, including the presentation of expenses and cash flows, will depend on the classification of the lease as either finance or an operating lease.
 Initial costs directly attributable to negotiating and arranging the lease will be included in the asset.
 Lessees will also be required to provide additional qualitative and quantitative disclosures regarding the amount, timing and uncertainty of cash flows arising from leases.
 The new standard is effective for fiscal years beginning after December 15, 2018, and interim periods therein.
-We will adopt ASC 842 effective January 1, 2019.
-This new guidance is not expected to have a material impact on the Company's consolidated financial statements.
+The Company early adopted ASC 842 for 2018.